-Avian influenza viruses usually infect birds, but some strains can also infect humans.
-Humans that get avian influenza usually have come in direct contact with infected birds, birds that have died from avian influenza, or bird droppings.
-"Bird flu" typically refers to an influenza A virus type called H5N1.
+Avian influenza viruses usually infect birds, but rare cases of human infection with these viruses have been reported.
+Humans that get avian influenza usually have come in direct contact with infected birds, birds that have died from avian influenza, or bird droppings from infected birds.

 Avian influenza is also referred to as “Avian Influenza A”.
 There are two types of Avian Influenza A: highly pathogenic avian influenza (HPAI) and low pathogenic avian influenza (LPAI).
 Most avian influenza viruses are either H5 or H7 viruses.
 Some are highly pathogenic, but most are low pathogenic.
 The difference between HPAI and LPAI is based on the virus itself, but also the virus’ ability to cause severe illness and death in chickens.
 Chickens are used as a marker to determine if a particular virus is LPAI or HPAI, but these viruses cause disease and death in many other species of birds, especially those important to the US economy like turkeys.
 In the US, we are most concerned about HPAI viruses because they can be devastating to our agricultural community.
 Both represent a very low risk to humans.